snowplow/documentation/docs/understanding-tracking-design/introduction-to-tracking-design/best-practices/index.md

 * Which entities go along with the events?
 * When should the events happen?
 What are the triggers of the events?

-:::note Tracking scenarios (now called Event Specifications in v2) The last two questions above can be captured using [tracking scenarios in BDP Enterprise and Cloud](https://snowplow.io/blog/tracking-scenarios-release/).
+:::note Event Specifications (previously called Tracking Scenarios) The last two questions above can be captured using [tracking scenarios in BDP Enterprise and Cloud](https://snowplow.io/blog/tracking-scenarios-release/).
 :::